AnalogJ/lexicon/CONTRIBUTING.md

 ## CODEOWNERS file

 Next, you should add yourself to the [CODEOWNERS file](https://github.com/AnalogJ/lexicon/blob/master/CODEOWNERS), in the root of the repo.
-Github will automatically ask [for you to review any PR's that modify your provider](https://blog.github.com/2017-07-06-introducing-code-owners/).
-More importantly, it's also my way of keeping track of who to ping when I need updated recordings as the test suites expand & change.
+It's my way of keeping track of who to ping when I need updated recordings as the test suites expand & change.

 ## Additional Notes